dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 little value.

 Exhaustiveness is defined and works for all Dart types, and switch expressions must always be exhaustive.
-But switch statements and switch elements must only be exhaustive when the matched value is an *always-exhaustive* type, defined
+But switch statements must only be exhaustive when the matched value is an *always-exhaustive* type, defined as:
-as:

 *   `bool`
 *   `Null`